 Training for local, small and emerging women and minority developers would have a significant impact.
 Agencies like DOH and IHDA could coordinate a small developer program that will help train and facilitate access to resources.
-The Chicago CDFI Collaborative, a partnership of community development financial institutions (CDFIs), is currently working together to provide a variety of resources that are especially useful for small-scale developers to undertake housing rehabilitation.
-The Community Investment Corporation, the Chicago Community Loan Fund, and Neighborhood Lending Services were awarded funds by JPMorgan Chase that enables them to provide financing for small-scale investors to restore troubled one-to-four-unit properties.
-Working together, the CDFI Collaborative has funded rehabilitation of hundreds of units in Chicago, including some properties in the RLE project area.
-This model should be continued and prioritization given to the RLE project area.
+The Chicago CDFI Collaborative, a partnership of community development financial institutions and Neighborhood Lending Services were awarded project area.
+This model should be continued and